Research

 Polarization Locked Tuning of an ECDL

-We demonstrated tuning control of an external cavity diode laser employing a non-AR coated diode enabled mode-hop free tuning up to a tuning range of 130 GHz.
+We demonstrated tuning laser employing a non-AR coated diode enabled mode-hop free tuning up to a tuning range of 130 GHz.

 History